Last updated December 31, 2021.

 - Open your mouth and cover it with your hand.
 Then breathe in through your mouth and out through your nose.
 This will help warm the inside of your mouth.

-- Some people get relief simply by tilting their head back for 10 seconds.
+- Some people get relief simply by tilting their head back for 10 to 20 seconds.

 8 Fun Facts About Brain Freeze

 Here are some interesting facts that you can use to impress your friends the next time they get a brain freeze.

 It’s estimated that only about 30% of ice cream eaters experience them.